8xFF/atm0s-sdn/README.md

 ### Network optimizer

-We run 9 nodes accross Asia, Us, Europe with Digital Ocean and some local ISP in Vietnam and test the latency between each node.
+We run 9 nodes across Asia, Us, Europe with Digital Ocean and some local ISP in Vietnam and test the latency between each node.
 The result show that the network can speed up latency by maximum 48.5% compare to normal routing.

-Maximun optimized:
+Maximum optimized:

 |      | US    | EU     | ASIA |
 | ---- | ----- | ------ | ---- |